DominicSamoes/printf/README.md

 ### [10.
 Print some money and give it to us for the rain forests]
 * Handle the field width for non-custom conversion specifiers.

+### [11.
+The negative is the equivalent of the composer's score, and the print the performance]
+* Handle the precision for non-custom conversion specifiers.

 ---

 ### Authors